 Working from home due to the pandemic

 Even though, technically, the company is still in-charge of the network if it has paid for the ISP/ home router service – not every device on that network is deemed in-scope.
-Ideally a different Wi-Fi, such as a “guest network” should be in use – but not essential for certification
+Ideally a different Wi-Fi, such as a “guest network” should be configured – but not essential for certification

 The only devices that require to be declared in scope are the devices accessing organisational data.
-The controls for firewalls would need to be applied to the home router, and software firewall turned on.
+The controls for firewalls would need to be applied to the software firewall.

 You must respond to all questions – none may be answered as N/A even if you are a sole trader – you must manage your access accounts and document accordingly (see section A7 of the question set below for guidance.)